olivia-boyer/Web3kinz/README.md

 The main web3kinz contract.
 This contract deploys the three NFT contracts and one token contract.
 Functionality includes adopting pets, buying kinzcash, and playing three games: Wheel of Wow, Wishing Well, and Gem Hunt.

 #### Functions:
+General
+*
+Pet Needs
+*
+Games
+* wheelOfWow: spin a "wheel" (random number generator) and receive a prize of furniture, clothing, food, or KinzCash
+* wishingWell:
+* gemHunt:

 ### Web3kinzClothing.sol:
 ERC-721 implementation used for minting clothing NFTS.
 Currently there are three options: a t-shirt, a bow shirt, and the crown that is the prize for completing the gem hunt game.